-We don't use "non-actionable" items in our driver analysis.
+- We don't use "non-actionable" items in our driver analysis.
 What does this mean?
-Let’s say you look at the link between job satisfaction and engagement - you’ll obviously find a big link.
-But telling an executive they need to improve people's job satisfaction in order to drive engagement isn’t helpful.
+Let’s say you look at the link between job satisfaction and engagement - you’ll obviously find a prominent link.
+But telling an executive they need to improve people's job satisfaction to drive engagement isn’t helpful.
 That’s why driver analysis has to be done using sensible and actionable inputs into the analysis.

-Culture Amp is designed to allow you to track the change that comes from your actions.
-As we previously mentioned, tracking the changes that come from your actions is incredibly important - it’s a great pulse check to see if you’re heading in the right or not.
+- Culture Amp is designed to allow you to track the change that comes from your actions.
+As we previously mentioned, tracking the changes that come from your actions is incredibly important – it’s a great pulse check to see if you’re heading in the right direction.

 An example of driver analysis in action

-However, when this nonprofit surveyed its staff again after all the new initiatives, the engagement score hadn’t increased.
-By only looking at the “high” and “low” scores of their employee engagement survey, instead of identifying the drivers, the nonprofit missed the fact that what really mattered to their employees in terms of engagement was actually feeling connected to the mission of the organization.
+However, the engagement score hadn't increased when this nonprofit surveyed its staff again after all the new initiatives.
+By only looking at the “high” and “low” scores of their employee engagement survey instead of identifying the drivers, the nonprofit missed the fact that what really mattered to their employees in terms of engagement was feeling connected to the organization's mission.